top of page

 Shorekeepers

 Shorekeepers monitor and steward coastal marine habitats following a protocol developed by The Department of Fisheries and Oceans Canada.
-This protocol has been adopted by Friends of Semiahmoo Bay at several beaches in Boundary Bay as a citizen science initiative.
+This protocol has been adopted by Friends of Semiahmoo Bay at several beaches in Boundary Bay as a community science initiative.
 Data has been gathered for almost a decade on our local beaches by dedicated volunteers.

 Eelgrass Training